 I’m going to let you in on a little secret.
-There’s a good chance your first interviewer did very little to prepare for your first telephone conversation.
+There’s a good chance your interviewer did very little to prepare for your telephone conversation.
 They’re probably calling a dozen other candidates today, so they haven’t had time to study your resume or cover letter.
-They might not remember your work history or have had the time to google your LinkedIn profile.
+They might not remember your work history or have had the time to Google your LinkedIn profile.

 So it makes sense that going through resume items is one of the most common questions you’ll get on a phone screening.
 It’s the easiest thing for them to ask about.
 The piece of paper is literally sitting in their laps.

 But that’s no reason to take these questions lightly.
 The vast majority of hiring managers will reject any candidate they suspect of lying or exaggerating on their resume.